robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 Naming setup and teardown
 -------------------------

-- Try to use name that describes what is done
+- Try to use name that describes what is done.

   - Possibly use an existing keyword.

-- More abstract names acceptable if a setup/teardown contain unrelated steps.
+- More abstract names acceptable if a setup or teardown contain unrelated steps.

-  - Listing steps in name is duplication and a maintenance problem (e.g. `Login to system, add user, activate alarms and check balance`)
+  - Listing steps in name is duplication and a maintenance problem (e.g. `Login to system, add user, activate alarms and check balance`).

-  - Often better to use something generic (e.g. `Initialize system`)
+  - Often better to use something generic (e.g. `Initialize system`).

-- BuiltIn keyword `Run Keywords`__ can work well if you have keywords for all lower level steps ready.
+- BuiltIn keyword `Run Keywords`__ can work well if keywords implementing lower level steps already exist.

-  - Not reusable so best used when certain setup/teardown scenario is needed only once.
+  - Not reusable so best used when certain a setup or teardown scenario is needed only once.

-- Everyone working with these tests should always understand what a setup/teardown does.
+- Everyone working with these tests should always understand what a setup or teardown does.

 Good: